 The flavor of Jamaican jerk chicken begins and ends with the seasoning.
-Our jerk seasoning certainly has the hot spark of potently fiery chilies, but its brightest star is definitely allspice.
+Our jerk seasoning certainly has the hot spark of fiery chili peppers, but its brightest star among its spices is definitely allspice.
 Quite rightly tagged as Caribbean cooking’s signature flavor, this little reddish-brown berry packs a surprising flavor punch.

-We’re talking a seriously mellow mix of cloves, cinnamon, and nutmeg.
+We’re talking a seriously mellow mix of cloves, cinnamon, and nutmeg — all are in allspice.
 Then add the clean, almost astringent bite of black pepper.
-Now think fresh — vibrantly fresh — and you’re almost there in sensing this berry’s unique delights.
+Now think fresh, vibrantly fresh, and you’re almost there in sensing this berry’s unique delights.
 And I mean unique — nothing else tastes the same as allspice.

 Put all those elements together in one package, and you’ve got a big clue to why it’s called allspice.
 It’s also known as Jamaica pepper — the island is by far the world’s biggest producer — and it sometimes gets called pimenta and pimenton, from the Spanish word, pimienta, meaning peppercorn or pepper.